Belan-Mihail/quiz-quiz/README.md

 - A student who wants to test his knowledge in various disciplines or wants to take a quiz.
 - An adult who wants to test their knowledge in various disciplines or wants to take a quiz.

+### User Requrements and Expectations

+- Simple and user-friendly website design;
+- Interactive interaction with the user (reaction to user actions)
+- Availability of the site on various devices